ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 ### High Availability in the context of Kubernetes deployment

 The combination of kafka with kubernetes seems to be a sound approach, but it is not that easy to achieve.
-Kubernetes workloads prefer to be stateless, Kafka is stateful platform and manages it own brokers, and replications across known servers.
+Kubernetes workloads prefer to be stateless, Kafka is stateful platform and manages its own brokers, and replications across known servers.
 It knows the underlying infrastructure.
 In kubernetes nodes and pods may change dynamically.

 For any Kubernetes deployment real high availability is constrained by the application / workload deployed on it.
 The Kubernetes platform supports high availability by having at least the following configuration:

-* At least three master nodes (always a odd number).
+* At least three master nodes (always an odd number of nodes).
 One is active at master, the others are in standby.
+The election of the master is using the quorum algorithm.
 * Three proxy nodes.
-* At least three worker nodes, but with zookeeper and Kafka clusters need to move to 6 nodes as we do not want to have zookeeper nodes with Kafka cluster broker on the same host.
+* At least three worker nodes, but with zookeeper and Kafka clusters, we may need to define six nodes as we do not want to have zookeeper nodes with Kafka cluster broker on the same host.
 * Externalize the management stack to three manager nodes
 * Shared storage outside of the cluster to support private image registry, audit logs, and statefulset data persistence.
 * Use `etcd` cluster: See recommendations [from this article](https://github.com/coreos/etcd/blob/master/Documentation/op-guide/clustering.md).
-The virtual IP manager assigns virtual IP address to master and proxy nodes and monitors the health of the cluster.
-It leverages `etcd` for storing information, so it is important that `etcd` is high available too.
+The virtual IP manager assigns virtual IP addresses to master and proxy nodes and monitors the health of the cluster.
+It leverages `etcd` for storing information, so it is important that `etcd` is high available too and connected to low latency network below 10ms.

 For IBM Cloud private HA installation see the [product documentation](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0.3/installing/custom_install.html#HA)

 Traditionally disaster recovery and high availability were always consider separated subjects.
 Now active/active deployment where workloads are deployed in different data center, is more and more a common request.
 IBM Cloud Private is supporting [federation cross data centers](https://github.com/ibm-cloud-architecture/refarch-privatecloud/blob/master/Resiliency/Federating_ICP_clusters.md), but you need to ensure to have low latency network connections.
 Also not all deployment components of a solution are well suited for cross data center clustering.

-For **Kafka** context, the *Confluent* web site presents an interesting article for [**Kafka** production deployment](https://docs.confluent.io/current/kafka/deployment.html).
+For **Kafka** context, the *Confluent* website presents an interesting article for [**Kafka** production deployment](https://docs.confluent.io/current/kafka/deployment.html).
 One of their recommendation is to avoid cluster that spans multiple data centers and specially long distance ones.
 But the semantic of the event processing may authorize some adaptations.
-For sure you need multiple Kafka Brokers, which will connect to the same ZooKeeper ensemble running at least five nodes (you can tolerate the loss of one server during the planned maintenance of another).
+For sure, you need multiple Kafka Brokers, which will connect to the same ZooKeeper ensemble running at least five nodes (you can tolerate the loss of one server during the planned maintenance of another server).
 One Zookeeper server acts as a lead and the two others as stand-by.

 The schema above illustrates the recommendations to separate Zookeeper from **Kafka** nodes for failover purpose as zookeeper keeps state of the **Kafka** cluster.
 We use Kubernetes [anti-affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) to ensure they are scheduled onto separate worker nodes that the ones used by zookeeper.
 It uses the labels on pods with a rule like:
 > **Kafka** pod should not run on same node as zookeeper pods.